arkovia/acts/crimes-act.md

 ### Section 20 - Using, Sharing and Returning Documents

-### Section 21 - Powers to require identification

 ## Part 3: Criminal Procedure
 ### Section 1 - Search and Arrest Warrants
 #### Segment 1 - Production of Warrants
-Law Enforcement reserves the right to produce Search & Arrest warrants
+Law Enforcement must obtain a Search & Arrest Warrant through a court in the jurisdiction of the location of the warrant (if applicable) with evidence of probable cause.

-#### Segment 2 - Abuse of Production
+#### Segment 2 - Powers To Require Identification
-Law Enforcement must not abuse the right to produce Search & Arrest warrants and must be produced fairly and with correct reason
+Law Enforcement may require identification if requested, which may be cross-referenced to ensure accuracy.

+#### Segment 3 - Powers To Give Orders In A Stop
+Law Enforcement may give orders pursuant to a stop for their safety.